 Violins of Hope

-Join us for an unforgettable evening celebrating resilience, remembrance, and the unyielding power of music.
-Showcasing Holocaust-era instruments—violins, violas, and cellos—that survived concentration camps, lovingly restored by Israeli violinmakers Amnon and Avshalom Weinstein.
+Violins of Hope offers an unforgettable evening honoring resilience, remembrance, and the enduring power of music.
+Experience Holocaust-era instruments—violins, violas, and cellos—that survived ghettos and concentration camps, lovingly restored by Israeli violinmakers Amnon and Avshalom Weinstein.

 About Violins of Hope